wearerequired/traduttore/docs/cli.md

 wp traduttore language-pack build <project>
 ```

 Language packs will automatically be updated upon translation changes.
 This WP-CLI command is mostly useful for debugging / testing.

 Use the `--force` flag to force ZIP file generation, even if there were no changes since the last build.

+Use the `--all` flag to generate the language packs for all active projects.

 ## List project language packs